cashapp/tempest/README.md

 }
 ```

-Note that `MusicLibraryItem` is a union type of all the logical types: `AlbumInfo` and `AlbumTrack`.
+Note that `MusicLibraryItem` is a union type of all the entity types: `AlbumInfo` and `AlbumTrack`.
 Because all of its attributes are nullable and mutable, code that interacts with it is brittle and error prone.

 ### Tempest API